-As a regular on the Starcraft subreddit, I’ve had the pleasure of helping fan the flames on an image meme that reddit user electronhead got started called “Forever Bronze”.
+As a regular on the pills viagra Starcraft subreddit, I’ve had the pleasure of helping fan the flames on an image meme that reddit user electronhead got started called “Forever Bronze”.
 After creating a new template, I started rendering some of the ideas were getting tossed out in the chat room and added a few of my own.
 Click below to see a full collection of my favorites.
 Be sure to check out the original thread and my followup as well to see some of the others that people have made and suggested.
 (Included at the bottom of this post is a blank template to create your own as well.
 Font: Impact.)

 We’re going to try something a little different for once.
 Tomorrow the 29th, Mike and I are going to work on a collection of strips to give us a buffer, which is important for webcomic authors to not be chained to always working on the strip every other night.
 But at the same time, we’re going to give you a chance to participate a bit and get to know us better, so we’ll be streaming the whole creation process live online, similar to what other authors like Penny Arcade and get cheap levitra online PvP do, but a bit more laid back and interactive.
 Almost like we’re making a netcast, but we happen to be making strips in the process.